bhardwaj-lab/scChICflow/README.md

 ## Installation and configuration

-We assume that the users have python (>=3.8) installed via a conda package manager, such as [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [miniforge] (https://github.com/conda-forge/miniforge).
+We assume that the users have python (>=3.8) installed via a conda package manager, such as [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [miniforge](https://github.com/conda-forge/miniforge).
 Please check the instructions on how to install conda on that website.

 ### 1. Download this repository